edoper/CNV-GWAS-Pipeline/README.md

 ```
 python cnvfilter.py mygwas.rawcnv > mygwas.filtered.rawcnv
 ```
-After filtering, we strongly recommend to implement a quality score calculation for each CNV following the methods proposed by [Macé et al. 2016](https://academic.oup.com/bioinformatics/article/32/21/3298/2415363), in which various CNV metrics are combined to estimate the probability of a called CNV to be a consensus call.

 An awk one-liner can be used to transform the data into UCSC BED format.
 ```
 less mygwas.filtered.rawcnv | awk '{print $1}' | awk -F":|-" '{print $1,$2,$3}' OFS="\t" > all-cnv.bed